Tips Bulletin

 The blooms start striped and change to a solid color toward the fall, and they attract butterflies and other beneficial pollinators yearly.
 Plant seeds in partial shade during the early summer.

-If you notice gnats in your soil, it can be a watering issue.
+It can be a watering issue if you notice gnats in your soil.
 Make sure you are not watering too much or too little.

 The award-winning flowers survive in the heat, continuously bloom, won’t reseed, and resist issues like powdery mildew or deer.
 Deadheading isn’t necessary either for these colorful annuals for shade.